lukcad/wsclient/README.md

 # Websocket client WSCLIENT.HTML

+Clone or [download project](https://github.com/lukcad/wsclient.git) and use locally only file `wsclient.html` as a WebSocket client.

 ## Overview

 `wsclient.html` is a single client file which works in all web browsers by using just only HTML and pure JavaScript with saving history, ws-servers and your projects into local storage of web browser.